livebook-dev/livebook/docs/deployment/fips.md

 # FIPS mode

-For environments that require security hardening you might need to turn on FIPS mode.
-Being able to turn on FIPS in general is a complex procedure, this just enables you to be able to turn FIPS on.
+For environments that require security hardening, you might need to turn on FIPS ([Federal Information Processing Standards](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards)) mode.
+Turning FIPS is a complex procedure, this just enables you to do it.

-To be able to turn on FIPS mode you will need to have an Erlang installation that has been compiled with [FIPS enabled](https://www.erlang.org/doc/apps/crypto/fips).
+You will need to have an Erlang installation that has been compiled with [FIPS enabled](https://www.erlang.org/doc/apps/crypto/fips).

-### Docker example
+## Docker example

-To do this in Docker, you will need to build it a little bit differently.
+To do this in Docker, you will need to build it differently.
 Below is an example Dockerfile with FIPS-enabled Erlang/Elixir base image.
 You can use it as a base image for building Livebook.
 See the Livebook Dockerfile for further reference.

 ```docker
 FROM registry.access.redhat.com/ubi8/ubi-minimal:8.9-1137